Skip to content

 1995

-The Colonial Gallery, Cleveland, Ohio
+The Colonial Gallery, Cleveland, OH

-Jazz Exhibition, Cuyahoga Community College, Cleveland, Ohio
+Jazz Exhibition, Cuyahoga Community College, Cleveland, OH; Kent State University, Kent, OH (traveling exhibition)

 1994